mriansabado/mriansabado/README.md

 - 👋 Hi, I’m @mriansabado
-- 🖥 I’m interested in Full-Stack programming
+- 🖥 I’m a in Full-Stack Developer
-- 🌱 I’m currently learning Python, Vue, SQLite
 - 📫 How to reach me mriansabado@gmail.com

 <!---